2007 Daytona 500: Race

-David Gilliland was in the front of the field when the green flag waved.
-The first caution came on lap 16 when Boris Said moved up the track coming off of turn 2, most likely unaware that David Reutimann was there, and spun.
-He had very minor damage and continued the race from there.
-The race then stayed under the green flag for about 60 laps, during which Tony Stewart took the lead from Kurt Busch.
-On lap 79, Kyle Petty hit the wall after his rear tire blew out, bringing out another yellow flag.
-He went behind the wall for repairs.
-Reutimann obtained the free pass to return to the lead lap.
-Kurt Busch took the lead again during most of the next green flag period, only being passed by Ryan Newman for one lap on lap 128, and then by Stewart again on lap 150.

 On lap 152, Stewart got on the apron in turn 4, got loose, and spun into Kurt Busch.
 He spun to a halt, while Busch kept the engine going and went to the garage area for repairs.
 However, with 46 laps to go, he was unable to continue and did not finish the race.
 A fourth caution came on lap 175 when a 5-car crash involving Reutimann, Denny Hamlin, Jimmie Johnson, Jeff Green and Tony Raines occurred in the backstretch.
 Mark Martin took the lead shortly before the yellow flag came out.
 Another crash which took out Ken Schrader happened on lap 186, after contact from Dave Blaney who was parked for the remainder of the race (who may have been unaware of his right front tire being flat according to Darrell Waltrip).
 With 5 laps to go, Matt Kenseth ran into Jamie McMurray, who hit the wall and collected Dale Earnhardt Jr. with him.
 Ricky Rudd and Martin Truex Jr. were collected as well.
 Rudd remained on the lead lap, but Truex fell a lap down.
 McMurray and Earnhardt Jr. both were out of the race, finishing 31st and 32nd, respectively.
 The race was delayed for approximately 12 minutes for cleanup under the red flag.
 This set up a green-white-checkered finish.